o-200/neocities-red/README.md

 2) Moves from `http.rb` to `faraday` gem.
 3) Added excluding folders (recursively with their files).
 Probably [bug](https://github.com/neocities/neocities-ruby/pull/67).
 4) Added '--ignore-dotfiles' to ignore all files-folders starts with '.'
+5) Added '--optimized' flag to upload only modified files
-5) Fixed bug with neocities info on modern rubies
+6) Fixed bug with neocities info on modern rubies

 ## TODO'S:
 2) Check all entire cli and client logic, fix bugs.